PKU-Alignment/omnisafe/docs/source/index.rst

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-success sd-text-white sd-font-weight-bold
         :class-card: sd-outline-success  sd-rounded-1
         :columns: 12 5 5 4

         Consistent and Inherited
         ^^^^^^^^^^^^^^^^^^^^^^^^
-        Our code has a complete logic system that allows you to understand the connection between each algorithm and the similarities together with differences.
-        For example, if you understand the Policy Gradient algorithm, then you can learn the PPO algorithm by simply reading a new function and immediately grasping the code implementation of the PPO algorithm.
+        Our code follows a comprehensive and logical system, enabling users to understand the interconnection between each algorithm.
+For instance, if one comprehends the Policy Gradient algorithm, they can quickly grasp the code implementation of the PPO algorithm by reading a new function.

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-info sd-text-white sd-font-weight-bold
         :class-card: sd-outline-info  sd-rounded-1
         :columns: 12 5 5 4

         Robust and Readable
         ^^^^^^^^^^^^^^^^^^^^
-        Our code can play the role of both a tutorial and a tool.
+        Our code not only serves as a tutorial but also as a practical tool.
-        If you still need to become familiar with algorithms' implementations in Safe RL, the highly readable code in OmniSafe can help you get started quickly.
-        You can see how each algorithm performs.
-        If you want to build your algorithms, OmniSafe's highly robust code can also be an excellent tool!
+        For those who want to learn about the implementation of Safe RL algorithms, the highly readable code in OmniSafe provides an easy and quick way to get started.
+For those who want to develop their algorithms, OmniSafe's **highly modular and reusable** code can be an excellent resource.

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-primary sd-text-white sd-font-weight-bold
         :class-card: sd-outline-primary  sd-rounded-1
         :columns: 12 5 5 4

         Long-lived
         ^^^^^^^^^^^^^^^^^^^^^^^^^^
-        Unlike other code that relies on a large number of external libraries, OmniSafe minimizes the dependency on third-party libraries.
-        This avoids shortening the life of the project due to iterative changes in third-party library code and also optimizes the user's experience in installing and using OmniSafe, because they do not have to install lots of dependencies to run OmniSafe.
+        Unlike other codes that heavily rely on external libraries, OmniSafe minimizes its dependency on third-party libraries.
+This design prevents the project from becoming obsolete due to changes in the third-party library code, and optimizes the user experience by reducing the number of dependencies that need to be installed to run OmniSafe.

 Before Reading
 --------------

-Before you start having fun reading the OmniSafe tutorial, we want you to understand the usage of colors in this tutorial.
+Before you start reading the OmniSafe tutorial, we want you to understand the usage of colors in this tutorial.

 In this tutorial, in general, the :bdg-info:`light blue boxes` indicate mathematically relevant derivations, including but not limited to :bdg-info-line:`Theorem`, :bdg-info-line:`Lemma`, :bdg-info-line:`Proposition`, :bdg-info-line:`Corollary`, and :bdg-info-line:`their proofs`, while the :bdg-success:`green boxes` indicate specifically :bdg-success-line:`implementations`, both :bdg-success-line:`theoretical` and :bdg-success-line:`code-based`.
 We give an example below:

 .. dropdown:: Example of OmniSafe color usage styles (Click here)